-- 5.1 The ICB encourages the use of patients own medicines in hospital in line with the Audit Commission report 'A Spoonful of Sugar' (2001).
-GPs and other primary care professionals should encourage patients to take their own medicines with them into hospital.
-If the patient has brought their own medicines into hospital with them and they are suitable for use, these can be used on the wards in line with the provider's local policy. - 5.2 The ICB and providers encourage the use of "green bag" and "message in a bottle" schemes. - 5.3 The provider is responsible for the supply of any new medicine or continuation of existing medicines to inpatients when the patient's own supply drops below 7 or 14 days (as agreed locally) days (see section 6).
-This may exclude specified continuing care units. - 5.4 Providers will support safe discharge by using digital referral to community pharmacies for identified patients (as agreed with the operational group for the Discharge Medicines Service (DMS), If not yet available, the provider will work towards implementation according to an agreed plan for 2024-25.
+- 5.1 The ICB encourages the use of patients own medicines in hospital in line with the Audit Commission report 'A Spoonful of Sugar' (2001). - 5.2 If the patient has brought their own medicines into hospital with them and they are suitable for use, these can be used on the wards in line with the provider's local policy. - The provider is responsible for the supply of any new medicine or continuation of existing medicines to inpatients when the patient's own supply drops below 7 or 14 days (as agreed locally) days (see section 6).
+This may exclude specified continuing care units. - Providers will support safe discharge by using digital referral to community pharmacies for identified patients (as agreed with the operational group for the Discharge Medicines Service (DMS), If not yet available, the provider will work towards urgent implementation.